-Therefore, pursuant to section 402(c)(3)(B) of the Code, the Service hereby waives the 60-day rollover requirement with respect to the distribution of Amount E.

-Thus, Taxpayer A is granted a period of 60 days from the issuance of this ruling letter to contribute Amount E or any portion thereof, to an IRA.
-Provided all other requirements of section 402(c) of the Code, except the 60-day requirement, are met with respect to such contributions, the contributed amounts will be considered rollover contributions within the meaning of section 402(c) of the Code, as applicable to an annuity described in Code section 403(b) pursuant to Code section 403(b)(8)(B).
+Thus, based on the above, pursuant to Code section 402(c)(3)(B), the Service hereby waives the 60-day rollover period found in Code section 402(c)(3)(A).
+As a result Taxpayer A is granted a period of 60 days from the issuance of this ruling letter to contribute Amount D into a Rollover IRA.
+Provided all other requirements of section 408(d)(3) of the Code, except the 60-day requirement, are met with respect to such contribution, Amount D will be considered a rollover contribution within the meaning of section 408(d)(3) of the Code.